MaXFalstein/GitHub-Improvements/README.md

 I received an email from GitHub staff informing me GitHub would be very happy to listen / read any and all suggestions for improvements.

-GitHub staff told me they loved the example GitHub repository.
+GitHub staff told me they loved the [original example GitHub repository (GitHub Labels and Milestenes in JSON)](https://github.com/MaXwellFalstein/GitHub-Labels-Milestones-JSON).

 Because of the above, I created this repository to store all of my suggestions.